LeonardoMdSACode/mad_rabbit/README.md

 Hosting - Vercel (not implemented)

-### Set your enviornment variable for OPENAI_API_KEY and call it afterwards from the code
+### Set your environment variable for OPENAI_API_KEY and call it afterward from the code
 setx OPENAI_API_KEY sk-hXif...